conma293/CRTP/#Commands Ref.md

 https://medium.com/@esnesenon/feature-not-bug-dnsadmin-to-dc-compromise-in-one-line-a0f779b8dc83

 It is possible for the members of the DNSAdmins group to load arbitrary DLLs with the privileges of dns.exe (SYSTEM).
-Often the DC also serves as DNS meaning we have a pathway to the DC.
+Often the DC also serves as the DNS, meaning we have a pathway to the DC and Domain Admin accounts.

-Enumerate the members of the DNSAdmis group:
+Enumerate the members of the DNSAdmins group:

 ```Get-NetGroupMember -GroupName "DNSAdmins"```